Profitability

 Use the VendBuddy platform to score locations, get product recommendations, and project revenue before you commit.
 The ROI Calculator models your exact scenario, and the Sales Data Dashboard tracks real performance once you’re operating.

 Related: full cost and profit breakdown, location playbook, is vending a good business?, complete startup guide, best products to stock, and how to scale from 1 to 100+ machines.
 Browse our city-specific vending guides to see opportunity data for 600+ U.S. markets.
+Also see: the $0 to $1M operator timeline and cans vs bottles data.

 Frequently Asked Questions